edickie/ciftify/docs/usage/ciftify_subject_fmri.md

 ## Usage
 ```
-  ciftify_subject_fmri [options] <func.nii.gz> <Subject> <NameOffMRI>
+  ciftify_subject_fmri [options] <func.nii.gz> <subject> <task_label>

 Arguments:
     <func.nii.gz>           Nifty 4D volume to project to cifti space
-    <Subject>               The Subject ID in the HCP data folder
+    <subject>               The Subject ID in the HCP data folder
-    <NameOffMRI>            The outputname for the cifti result folder
+    <task_label>            The outputname for the cifti result folder

 Options:
   --SmoothingFWHM MM          The Full-Width-at-Half-Max for smoothing steps
-  --ciftify-work-dir PATH     The directory for HCP subjects (overrides
+  --ciftify-work-dir PATH     The ciftify working directory (overrides
-                              CIFTIFY_WORKDIR/ HCP_DATA enivironment variables)
-  --hcp-data-dir PATH         The directory for HCP subjects (overrides
-                              CIFTIFY_WORKDIR/ HCP_DATA enivironment variables) DEPRECATED
+                              CIFTIFY_WORKDIR enivironment variable)

+  --surf-reg REGNAME          Registration sphere prefix [default: MSMSulc]
+  --FLIRT-to-T1w              Will register to T1w space (not recommended, see DETAILS )
+  --func-ref ref              Type/or path of image to use [default: first_vol]
+                              as reference for when realigning or resampling images.
+See DETAILS.
   --already-in-MNI            Functional volume has already been registered to MNI
-                              space using the same transform in as the hcp anatoical data
+                              space using the same transform in as the ciftified anatomical data
-  --FLIRT-template NII        Optional 3D image (generated from the func.nii.gz)
-                              to use calculating the FLIRT registration
-  --FLIRT-dof DOF             Degrees of freedom [default: 12] for FLIRT
-                              registration (Not used with --already-in-MNI)
-  --FLIRT-cost COST           Cost function [default: corratio] for FLIRT
-                              registration (Not used with '--already-in-MNI')
   --OutputSurfDiagnostics     Output some extra files for QCing the surface
                               mapping.
+  --ciftify-conf YAML         Path to a yaml file that would override template
+                              space defaults Only recommended for expert users.
   --DilateBelowPct PCT        Add a step to dilate places where signal intensity
                               is below this percentage.
-  --Dilate-MM MM              Distance in mm [default: 10] to dilate when
-                              filling holes
+(DEPRECATED)
+  --hcp-data-dir PATH         DEPRECATED, use --ciftify-work-dir instead
   -v,--verbose                Verbose logging
   --debug                     Debug logging in Erin's very verbose style
   -n,--dry-run                Dry run